openUC2/UC2-GIT/MDK/Readme.md

 *   Fourier optics is happy if the focal lengthes of adjacent lenses follow each other (minimizing vignetting, telecentric systems, etc.)
-*   Lenses should be chosen as integer 50.\mm of their focal lengthes (ideal lens, real lens => subtract thickness of the lens itself=> focal-focal length 100mm)
+*   Lenses should be chosen as integer 50 mm of their focal lengthes (ideal lens, real lens => subtract thickness of the lens itself=> focal-focal length 100mm)
 *   Think in modules and blocks
 *   Divide functions in submodules
 *   Concatenate submodules to functions